-Although NGOs are not in the privileged situation of international organisations for the study of synergies and global accords, global NGOs, often in collaboration with local NGOs, have managed to contribute to the global governance of sustainable consumption (Fuchs 2005).
-The work and knowledge of NGOs often contributes to the knowledge of international organisations.
-Additionally, NGO activities are important because of their influence on social values and the creation and strengthening of social movements that have extended beyond the frontiers of NGOs.
+In spite of these organisations not being in the privileged situations of international organisations for the study of synergies and global accords, global NGOs, often in collaboration with local NGOs, have managed to contribute to the global governance of sustainable consumption (Fuchs 2005) The work and knowledge of the NGOs often contributes to the knowledge of international organisations.
+Additionally, NGO activities are important because of their influence on social values and the creation and strengthening of social movements that have extended beyond the frontiers of the NGOs.

-The role of NGOs in sustainable consumption development is principally centred on activities to promote sustainable consumption aimed at direct citizen action.
+The role of the NGOs in sustainable consumption development is principally centred on activities to promote sustainable consumption aimed at direct citizen action.
 It is difficult to deal with the wide spectrum of civil society organisations that work with sustainable consumption and development.
-Many of these organisations do not use the terms sustainable consumption or responsible consumption, rather their activities are focused on raising public awareness of related topics.
-There again, it is also difficult to distinguish those organisations linked in some way to institutional entities from spontaneous social movements that are later formalized as non-governmental organisations.
+Many of these organisations do not use the terms sustainable consumption or responsible consumption, rather their activities are focused on raising public awareness about related topics.
+On the other hand, it is also difficult to distinguish those organisations linked in some way to institutional entities from spontaneous social movements that are later formalized as non-governmental organisations.

-In spite of the difficulty in including all the civil society organisations that work in sustainable consumption, in chart 2 we make a first connection of the principal activities regarding sustainable consumption promotion developed by the NGOs.
+In spite of the difficult of including all the civil society organisations that work with sustainable consumption, in chart 2 we make a first connection of the principal activities regarding sustainable consumption promotion developed by the NGOs.